 Difco® is a registered trademark of Difco Laboratories.
-GenBank® is a registered trademark of the U.S. Department of Health and Human Services.
+GenBank® is a registered trademark of U.S. Department of Health and Human Services.
 Parafilm® is a registered trademark of American Can Company.
+Sepharose® is a registered trademark of Pharmacia Biotech AB.
+Styrofoam® is a registered trademark of Dow Chemical Co.
 Triton® is a registered trademark of Rohm and Haas Co.
-Tween® is a registered trademark of ICI Americas, Inc. Whatman® is a registered trademark of Whatman Ltd.
+Tween® is a registered trademark of ICI Americas, Inc. Whatman® is a registered trademark of Whatman Ltd. VWRbrand is a trademark of VWR Scientific.